JohanDegraeve/M5_StickC_xdrip_iOS/README.md

 There's only one screen, with the bloodglucose value and an arrow.
 Always the same color.
 A bluetooth connection can be made with an iOS device that has xdrip installed : https://github.com/JohanDegraeve/xdripswift.
 The iOS device can send readings directly to the M5Stick

 With xdrip one can
- * Scan for and connect to multiple M5Stacks.
+ * Scan for and connect to multiple M5Stacks and/or M5Sticks
  * configure the text color
  * configure the background color
  * rotate the screen
- * configure (optional) a password ==> if a password is set in the M5Stack, then the same password must be configured in the xdrip app - this is not strictly necessary, see further on
+ * configure (optional) a password ==> if a password is set in the M5Stickc, then the same password must be configured in the xdrip app - this is not strictly necessary, see further on
  * the selected bloodglucose unit (mgdl or mmol) will also be sent to the M5Stack
- * Send readings : the M5Stack can receive readings from xdrip.
+ * Send readings : the M5Stickc receives readings from xdrip for iOS

 ### To compile